6 Ways To Reduce Stress As A Single Mom

-One of every four children in the US today are growing up in a single-parent family.
+One of every four children in the US today is growing up in a single-parent family.
 The reasons are many: some divorce, some become widowed and some are single parents by choice, but the realities of single parenthood are stark and wonderful all at once.

 Being alone in the journey of parenting, whether you have extended family to help or not, is stressful and hectic.
 Yes, there are moments of sheer wonder and not having to share those moments is like a piece of your heart you get to keep all for yourself.
 It doesn’t take away from the fact that you are alone on this journey and may come up against a lot of barriers to success, balance and ultimately, happiness.

 Parenting should be full of joy.
 It’s not easy for anyone no matter the circumstances that they are in, but for those who are going it alone, the joy can be harder to find.
 When you’re trying to balance the financial burdens of life along with making it to every dance recital and ballgame, it’s fraught with worry and fear that you’re not getting it right.

 to-do list in the home of a single-parent family is huge; with the challenges of a home with two parents being managed by just one.
 It’s hard.
 It’s hard to look around and feel like you’re in a cycle of work, housework, and parenting that just doesn’t seem to let up.

 Managing a household is hard enough as it is without having to be the only person in charge of said household.
 You could have a network of family and friends willing to step in and help, but they’re not going to be with you at every hour of the day.
 If your financial situation doesn’t call for it, you’ll also very much be alone with the housework and cleaning.